CHEN TAIJIQUAN (Tai Chi Chuan) SYLLABUS

 • Introductory Foundation Beginners Tai Ji Courses: run three times a term, 2 x classes per week for four weeks

-• Beginners: After the course, study Foundation 2 classes, and then try the 19 Form x 1, and Sabre x 1 class (when you have learnt a hand form)
+• Beginners: After the course it is recommended to cognate with Foundation class and also try the 19 Form x 1, and Sabre x 1 class (when you have learnt a hand form)

 We recommend that new students study Foundation training for their first term (15 classes) before the 19 Form and Single Sabre class, and still continue with Foundation classes even when they are training at other levels.